The Wonderful Adventures of Nils: Adaptations

+A Japanese animated television-series adaptation, The Wonderful Adventures of Nils (ニルスのふしぎな旅 Nirusu no Fushigi na Tabi), consists of fifty-two 25-minute episodes and was first broadcast on NHK from 8 January 1980 to 17 March 1981.
 In some countries it was cut to allow for commercials.
-The anime was the very first production by Studio Pierrot (Mamoru Oshii was a director on the series).
-The anime was mostly fairly true to the original, apart from the appearance of Nils' pet hamster, and the greater role allowed to the fox Smirre.

-In Germany, the animated series episodes were also combined into one full feature animated movie (~ 1h 22min in length) in 1981; the same release has also been dubbed and released in Estonia on DVD & VHS and in Greece on DVD.
-In Germany, the anime was also adapted into a comic book series, with the drawings made by the Spanish Studio Interpubli, and the German Atelier Roche.
+The series was the first production by Studio Pierrot and Mamoru Oshii was a director on the series.
+It was mostly fairly true to the original, apart from the appearance of Nils' pet hamster, and the greater role allowed to the fox Smirre.
+In Germany, the episodes of the series were also combined into one full feature animated film in 1981 and the same release has also been dubbed and released in Estonia on DVD and VHS and in Greece on DVD.
+In Germany, the anime was also adapted into a comic book series, with the drawings made by the Spanish Studio Interpublic and the German Atelier Roche.

-2011 Swedish/German two-parter
+The novel has been the basis for operas composed by Bjørn Kruse (1986) and Andreas N. Tarkmann (2022).
+It was the basis for the 2024 German musical Die wunderbare Reise des Nils Holgersson with music by Thomas Zaufke and libretto by Henry Mason.

 German TV broadcaster ARD premiered a live-action two-part adaptation starring Justus Kammerer as Nils and directed by Dirk Regel on Christmas 2011.
 Its total running time is 230 minutes.
 This version uses a mix of real animals, puppets, and CGI for the geese and other animals.

-2017 French Studio 100 3D CGI Adaptation

-In 2017, a 3D CGI-based TV Series adaptation was released by French Studio 100 Animation.
+In 2017, a 3D CGI-based TV series adaptation was released by French Studio 100 Animation.
 The release consists of 52 episodes, 13 minutes each.